Vignols: Land Area

 The land use of the municipality, as shown by the European biophysical land cover database Corine Land Cover (CLC), is marked by the importance of agricultural land (50.5% in 2018), a proportion roughly equivalent to that of 1990 (50.4%).
 The detailed breakdown in 2018 is as follows: forests (46.3%), heterogeneous agricultural areas (42.8%), permanent crops (4.3%), meadows (3.5%), urbanised areas (3.2%).

 The evolution of the land use of the commune and its infrastructures can be observed on various cartographic representations of the territory: the Cassini map (eighteenth century), the staff map (1820-1866) and the IGN maps or aerial photos for the current period (1950 toNa today).

 Map of the municipality's infrastructure and land use in 2018 (CLC).

 Major risks

-The territory of the municipality of Vignols is vulnerable to various natural hazards: meteorological evnts (storms, thunderstorms, snow, extreme cold, heat waves or drought), forest fires, land movements and earthquakes (very low seismicity).
+The territory of the municipality of Vignols is vulnerable to various natural hazards: meteorological events (storms, thunderstorms, snow, extreme cold, heat waves or drought), forest fires, land movements and earthquakes (very low seismicity).
 It is also exposed to a particular risk of radon.
 A website published by BRGM makes it possible to assess the risks of a property located simply and quickly, either by its address or by the number of its plot.